[Japanese][English]

 cl> eparam hdsql

-determin parameters for "hdsql".
-The parameter "indirec" is the raw data directory confirmed in [1] + header of raw data filename ("HDSA000" usually).
+determine parameters for "hdsql".
+The parameter "indirec" is the raw data directory confirmed in [1] + header of raw data file name ("HDSA000" usually).
 And file number without header should be inserted in parameter "inid".
-Overscanned data are automatically created into the current working direcotry.
-So, you don't have to copy any raw data to your working direcotry.
+Overscanned data are automatically created into the current working directory.
+So, you don't have to copy any raw data to your working directory.

 PACKAGE = echelle